 Preparing for a job interview is always easier when you know a little about the interviewer.
 Thanks to social media, it’s easier than ever to do a bit of online investigating to find out more about the person who may make or break your chances of working with the company.
 However, it’s important to proceed with caution when scoping out your interviewer on popular social media sites, as it’s all too easy to accidentally cross the line.

-- Review Public Social Media Profiles: While you cannot follow interviewers on Twitter, Pinterest, and Instagram or friend them on Facebook, there’s no harm in checking to see if they have a public profile.
-If so, you’re free to browse their page to learn more about them, just be sure you don’t “like,” “favorite,” “pin,” or “retweet” anything you see, as you don’t want them to know you were there.
+While you shouldn't follow interviewers on Twitter, Pinterest, and Instagram or friend them on Facebook, there’s no harm in checking to see if they have a public profile.
+If so, you’re free to browse their page to learn more about them, just be sure you don’t “like,” “favorite,” “pin,” "share," or “retweet” anything you see, as you don’t want them to know you were there.

 Are you looking for an exciting new career opportunity?
 Contact Sparks Group.
-We have a variety of opportunities available in the Washington, DC/Baltimore metropolitan area.
-When you join Sparks Group you are joining a team with over four decades of staffing industry experience.
+We have a variety of opportunities available in Maryland, Virginia, DC, and North Carolina.
+When you join Sparks Group you are joining a team with nearly five decades of staffing industry experience.
 Each member of our team will strive to make your time with us as successful and rewarding as possible.